inducer/pycuda/doc/source/tutorial.rst

 The next step in most programs is to transfer data onto the device.
 In PyCuda, you will mostly transfer data from :mod:`numpy` arrays on the host.
-(But indeed, everything that satisfies the Python buffer interface will work, even a :class:`str`.)
+(But indeed, everything that satisfies the Python buffer interface will work, even :class:`bytes`.)
 Let's make a 4x4 array of random numbers::

   import numpy